Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Show extruded features/README.md

 1. Create a `ServiceFeatureTable` from a URL.
 2. Create a feature layer from the service feature table.
-   * Make sure to set the rendering mode to dynamic, `featureLayer.setRenderingMode = .dymanic`.
+    * Make sure to set the rendering mode to dynamic, `featureLayer.setRenderingMode = .dynamic`.
 3. Apply a `SimpleRenderer` to the feature layer.
 4. Set `ExtrusionMode` of render, `renderer.sceneProperties.extrusionMode = .absoluteHeight`.
 5. Set extrusion expression of renderer, `renderer.sceneProperties.extrusionExpression = "[POP2007] / 10"`.